atstp/wasabi/README.md

         main.js   # the core of the app, supports x, y, and z

-That is great for smaller projects.
-For larger projects, verbose names and concise comments make maintenance and reference easier.
+or list the full path for each entry and indent comments 2 spaces

     my-project/
     my-project/bowser.json